saehaana/Heirloom/README.md

 # API

 This bot makes use of [Apex Legends Status](https://apexlegendsapi.com/#introduction), a public third party API.
-As mentioned on their website, `/store` may not always be accurate/up to date as the project is still in beta.
+As mentioned on their website, store data may not always be accurate/up to date as the project is still in beta.